-Regulations normally have a direct effect on costs (and benefits) but can also have an indirect effect.
-It is generally harder to reliably estimate the indirect costs of regulations than it is to estimate the direct costs.
-Some examples are considered below.
+Regulations normally do not only have direct effects on costs (and benefits), but also indirect effects.
+It is generally harder to reliably estimate indirect costs of regulations than it is to estimate the direct costs.
+Below I will discuss some examples.
 The message is that regulations can have many indirect effects, and that the effects can be substantial.
-Therefore, they should be included in ex-ante evaluations of possible future (new) regulations.
+Therefore, they should be included in ex ante evaluations of possible future (new) regulations.